johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

 You're not alone.
 Chat to any creative colleague you will find similar stories of half finished or never started projects that could have been the next big thing.
 So what separates the people who could, from the people who do?
 For those of us driven enough to give it a shot, how can we shift our mindsets to doing?

 There are [huge benefits in starting your own passion project](https://kraylfunch.com/5-benefits-of-creating-a-passion-project/).
-Explore directions you have not been able to go in your professional work, develop new skills and experience you would have otherwise not been exposed to.
-Even if it doesn't turn into a business, then you will have created positive habits that will last you a lifetime and will have reached new contacts and opportunities.
+Explore directions you have not been able to go in your professional life, develop new skills and experience you would have otherwise not been exposed to.
+Even if it doesn't turn into a business, then you will hopefully have created positive habits that will last you a lifetime and will have reached new contacts and opportunities.

 ## So why haven't you started yet?